michaeltmeehan/wssv-phylotyping/docs/data_inputs.md

 Expected format:

 - Newick or Nexus tree readable by `ape::read.tree()` or `ape::read.nexus()`.
-- BEAST-annotated MCC trees should retain internal-node posterior support in `posterior=` comment annotations; the preprocessing stage will import those values into node labels and node metadata.
+- BEAST-annotated MCC trees should retain internal-node posterior support in `posterior=` comment annotations; the preprocessing stage will import those values into node labels and node metadata as `posterior_support`.
 - Tip labels should correspond to alignment sequence names.
 - The tree should represent the complete-genome set used for scoring.